harmony-one/h/progress/rikako-hatoya.md

 ---

-2024-12-29 Sun: Research on AWS's open source projects adopting Lean.
+2024-12-29 Sun (1.5h): Research on AWS's open source projects adopting Lean.
 Looked into AILean, Cedar, LNSym, and Sampcert.

-2024-12-28 Sat: Started looking into AGI for Math.
+2024-12-28 Sat (1.5h): Started looking into AGI for Math.
 Math.country, machine assisted proofs, AI models for Putnam, proof steps.

-2024-12-27 Fri: Furtehr continued with Eliza/@jensenxcountry.
+2024-12-27 Fri: Further continued with Eliza/@jensenxcountry.

 2024-12-26 Thu: Looked into setting up Eliza agent for our twitter.
 Also worked on revising 2025 goals in respect to AI agents, continued more research.